Taric Build Guide by Dexiron

 Stay Low Mana.
 Hunter's Talisman's passive means that the less mana you have, the faster you will regen.

-• Taric has an incredibly strong level 2 (and level 3, 4).
-Tough matchups are Trundle, Tahm Kench, Jax, Udyr, Warwick, Master Yi.
-You want to abuse every other jungle matchup and use Scuttle Crab as a catalyst for fights.
+• Taric has an incredibly strong level 2 (and levels 3, 4).
+Tough early matchups are Trundle, Tahm Kench, Jax, Udyr, Warwick, Master Yi, Rammus.
+Abuse other junglers by mirroring their clear to counter-gank, invading, or skirmishing at Scuttle Crab.

-Below are the most common paths I take and the reasons for each one.
-This includes Intel on the enemy jungler, which lanes have Priority to follow up, and the 1v1 jungle Matchup itself.
-As you can see, Taric is an incredibly versatile early game jungler.
+Taric is an incredibly versatile early game jungler.
 This is because of his explosive 1v1 (to the point that allied Priority is not as important as other junglers), fast clear (on par or faster than meta junglers), ability to power farm or solo dragon, and moderate early gank potential.
-All [Times] displayed are leashless.
+Your options are: 1v1, gank, countergank, or power clear.
+You also can decide to go leashless, allowing your laners to apply pressure and denying difinitive intel.

 Intel: enemy starts Blue and possibly takes Wolves (ward), watch your own Red